gvwilson/thirdbit/_posts/2014/2014-03-27-creating-an-online-presence.md

       <li>But should update at every important milestone (e.g., changing position, publishing really important paper)</li>
     </ul>
   </li>
-  <li>A PDF form of CV is important for forwarding around... doesn't need to be completely up to date, google scholar can keep that, but important milestones.</li>
+  <li>A PDF form of CV is important for forwarding around… doesn't need to be completely up to date, google scholar can keep that, but important milestones.</li>
   <li>Presentation about automatically maintaining presence: <a href="http://www.slideshare.net/c.titus.brown/2014-beacontoolsforscience">http://www.slideshare.net/c.titus.brown/2014-beacontoolsforscience</a></li>
   <li>More generally, for social media: <a href="http://www.slideshare.net/c.titus.brown/2013-beaconcongresssocialmedia">this presentation</a>
   </li>